hbr/albatross/ocaml/alba-web/expression.md

     List String: Any

-Since types have a type, it is possible to construct type value functions.
+Since types have a type, it is possible to construct type valued functions.

     \ A := List (List A)